X and Y Axes

 Note the following axes-related properties and editing features:

-•In table definitions, the X axis corresponds to columns of the generated table, while the Y axis corresponds to the table rows (see screenshot of table layout preview above).
+•In table definitions, the X axis corresponds to columns of the generated table, while the Y axis corresponds to the table rows (in the screenshot above, see the table layout preview).

 •Each axis can have one or more breakdowns (see Projections for multiple breakdowns below).

 •Each cell in the generated table has an orange-yellow background color.
 In the table definition, a cell corresponds to a definition node in a breakdown of the axis.

 •When a cell is selected its corresponding definition node is also selected, and vice versa.
 The background color of cells of selected components is purple.